-This Golden Oak stain from Minwax worked well for this project.
+This stain worked well for this project.
 It has a subtle color that complemented the rest of our design.

 To apply the stain, simply use an old t-shirt or rag to wipe the stain on in sections.
 Then, immediately wipe off any excess using a separate rag.
 Let the stain dry 24-48 hours before applying the decoupage wooden letters.

 In the photo below, you’ll notice the difference between the stained (top) and unstained (bottom) portions of my wood plaque.
 Reminds me of my farmer’s tan in late summer…

 2. Cut paper and decoupage onto wood letters

 Next, trace the outline of your wooden letters onto scrapbook paper, and cut the shapes out using scissors or a detail knife like an X-acto.
 We chose a combination of patterned paper with images of grilling and workshop tools, which fit my husband perfectly.

 Tip: I invest in scrapbook paper packs at Michael’s craft stores when they go on sale.
 Then, I always have a paper supply for my decoupage projects.
 Woot!

 Once you have your shapes ready, brush a generous amount of Mod Podge onto the wooden letters and attach your paper cutouts.

 You can use a brayer to smooth out the paper onto the wood letters, but for a project of this size, you may not find it necessary.

-(For those of you scratching your heads, a brayer is like a rolling pin and is often used to smooth paper onto larger surface areas when decoupaging.)
+(For those of you scratching your heads, a brayer is like a mini rolling pin and is often used to smooth paper onto larger surface areas when decoupaging.)

 After you secure the paper to the wood letters, let the glue dry 20-30 minutes.
 Then, apply a final coat of Mod Podge on top of the letters.
 This top coat helps seal the letters and protect them from regular wear and tear.